Mozilla-Ocho/Didthis/doc/vars-files.md

 heavily. stick to alphanumeric lowercase only. it's available as `APP_NAME` env var inside containers.

+todo: this var is duplicated in env-dev file

 `env_name` is the github environment, aka "nonprod" or "prod" or "test" or whatever. it's used to help name and identify resources, as well as provided as the `ENV_NAME` environment var inside containers.

+todo: this var is duplicated in env-dev file

 `gcp_project_id` is a string containing the gcp project id.